aerosol/wb/doc-food/docs/installation.md

 $ wb new my-wiki
 ```

+> :warning: You can run `wb new` on your existing markdown files directory.
+It won't
+override anything, only copy the default [[templates]] to your [[layout root]] and
+this is all you need to generate the site.

-Great, the next step is to drop your markdown docs into `my-wiki` directory and
+The next step is to drop your markdown docs into `my-wiki` directory and
 generate the HTML site in some [[build root]], for example `/tmp/my-wiki-dev`:

 ```